gesellix/docker-haproxy-network/README.md

 the dns server at `127.0.0.11` is the current default for every Docker container.
 Let's hope that the ip address won't change across future Docker releases.
 If so, we can still fallback to reading the `/etc/resolv.conf`.

+    docker run -dit --name app --net mynetwork app-image docker run -dit --name proxy --net mynetwork -p 80:80 proxy-image

+The proxy-image image used above is already configured to use Docker's internal dns server.
+If you prefer to use your own dns server, you can override the default like follows.
+Please note that ip addresses are resolved from inside the Docker container so that e.g. `127.0.0.1` doesn't resolve to your host's ip address.

     DNS_IP=127.0.0.11
     DNS_PORT=53
     docker run -dit --name app --net mynetwork app-image